pwtail/readme/README.md

 On the bright side, the async code does work in the REPL!
 With asyncio it is not so, since nested event loops are forbidden, so you have to use [nest_asyncio](https://github.com/erdewit/nest_asyncio) for debugging.

 Again, in relation with debugging/profiling issues: there is nothing that cannot be implemented.
 The overall approach is simple, simpler than the one asyncio has.
 Because asyncio provides real concurrency, whereas for us sequential execution of tasks is enough (within a given logical thread).

+> ‘Well,’ said the Bi-Coloured-Python-Rock-Snake, ‘you will find that new nose of yours very useful to spank people with.’
+> ‘Thank you,’ said the Elephant’s Child, ‘I’ll remember that; and now I think I’ll go home to all my dear families and try.’